TRIBUTE TO DEBORAH DIXON

 Hilton Cincinnati Netherland Plaza, Hall of Mirrors (35 West 5th Street | Cincinnati, OH 45202)

-We hope that you are able to join us for The Matt Haverkamp Foundation’s Tribute To Deborah Dixon as we honor one of Cincinnati’s best crime reporters and celebrate her more than 40 years of commitment to the tri-state community.
+The Matt Haverkamp Foundation’s Tribute To Deborah Dixon will honor one of Cincinnati’s best crime reporters and celebrate her more than 40 years of commitment to the tri-state community.

 ABOUT DEBORAH DIXON